casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 Each Casper node streams events through the SSE (Server Sent Event) server via the port specified as the `event_stream_server.address` in the node's *config.toml*.
 This port is by default `9999` for nodes on [Testnet](https://testnet.cspr.live/tools/peers) and [Mainnet](https://cspr.live/tools/peers).

 Events are divided into three categories and streamed on their respective endpoints:

 - **Deploy events** - Associated with [Deploys](../../concepts/design/casper-design.md#execution-semantics-deploys) on a node.
 Currently, only a `DeployAccepted` event is emitted.
 The URL to consume deploy-related events on Mainnet and Testnet is `http://<HOST>:9999/events/deploys/`.
 - **Finality Signature events** - Emitted when the block has been finalized and cannot be altered.
 The URL to consume finality signature events on Mainnet and Testnet is `http://<HOST>:9999/events/sigs/`.
 - **Main events** - All other events fall under this type: `ApiVersion`, `BlockAdded`, `DeployProcessed`, `DeployExpired`, `Fault`, `Step`, and `Shutdown` events.
 The URL to consume these events on Mainnet and Testnet is `http://<HOST>:9999/events/main/`.

-This page describes how to listen and respond to each event type.
-For details on custom serializations, check the [Serialization Standard](../../concepts/serialization-standard.md).
-Also, the [Types](../json-rpc/types_chain.md) page defines the terms used in the event stream output.

 ## Listening to the Event Stream